admiralmaggie/check_starlink/README.md

 - Chromedriver executable for your OS (download from here: https://chromedriver.chromium.org/downloads)
 - Chrome/Chromium browser
 - An account with mailgun API
+- Only works with US website.
+I have no way of testing non-us sites.

 ## Installation
 I recommend a virtual environment: